vash2pid/pakcacher/README.md

 The software is used to create a *.cache file for Warhammer 40,000: Space Marine 2 *.pak files.
 It can also create a *.header file for zipped audio files.

-This is achived by reading each file's header information in the acrhive file and recreating the .cache/.header file base on thar information.
+This is achived by reading each file's header information in the acrhive file and recreating the .cache/.header file base on that information.

 Requirements
 ------------